Have you ever noticed your kids reacting to stress in ways similar to yours? Have you taught them how to reduce stress?

 Translated to life: be here now.

-So, I stopped, closed my eyes, and focused on the breath.
+So, I stopped, closed my eyes, and focused on each breath.
 When I opened my eyes, I could think clearer.

 Instead of resisting, I flowed.